-School District No. Required supplementary information Schedule of District pension/OPEB contributions June 30, 2022
+School District No. Required supplementary information Schedule of District pension/OPEB contributions June 30, 2024

-If the District has the information required below for periods prior to fiscal year 2014 for pensions and 2017 for OPEB, the District should modify the schedule below to provide information for as many years as such information is available.
+If the District has the information required below for periods prior to fiscal year 2017 for OPEB, the District should modify the schedule below to provide information for as many years as such information is available.